farrrb/XcpLight/README.md

 - Block transfer is not supported (UPLOAD, DOWNLOAD, PROGRAM)
 - The "ECU_STATES" (STATE_NUMBER) are not supported
 - The "RESUME" mode is not supported
-- The number of DAQ lists is limited to 255 (one byte) in order to keep DTO packets as small as possible
+- The number of DAQ lists is limited to 127 (one byte with overflow) in order to keep DTO packets as small as possible
+- The number of ODTs is limited as well to 127 (see above)
+- DAQ timestamp is fixed and exactly one byte (for now)

 ## Todos
 - Provide basic self information about the driver configuration